gvwilson/thirdbit/src/fiction/santas/index.md

 [^thigh-face]: If you ever pick up a leg to wave at someone, please remember that it bends at the knee.

+"Please put that back,"
-"How about you put that back?" the Elfabot suggested.
+the Elfabot said politely.
 "Quietly, please—she does need her rest."

 Finner set the leg down meekly.